Jayesh14-na/Tetris/README.md

-# Cuatrix
+s# Tetris
-A Tetris game made with pygame.
+A Tetris game made with Python and Pygame.